Skip to main content

 What are VMs or Virtual Machines

-Although a separate physical server supports each virtual machine, it appears they are all running on bare-metal hardware.
-VMs are usually oversized, and many gigabytes in size since each VM container has its guest operating system, kernel, binaries, libraries, and applications.
+Although each virtual machine is supported by a separate physical server, it appears they are all running on bare-metal hardware.
+VMs are usually oversized and many gigabytes in size since each VM container has its guest operating system, kernel, binaries, libraries, and applications.

 What are Containers?